Jennifer Daskal

 Daskal_Jennifer

-Jennifer Daskal brings more than two decades of legal, policy, and public service experience to Venable’s Cybersecurity team.
-Jen advises clients on complex matters at the intersection of technology, cybersecurity, global privacy laws, and national security.
-Her leadership roles as the deputy homeland security advisor at the White House and acting general counsel at the U.S. Department of Homeland Security (DHS) inform her work helping clients manage crises and address emerging tech risks, data governance challenges, and national security concerns in a rapidly evolving global regulatory environment.
+Jennifer Daskal brings more than two decades of legal, policy, and public service experience to Venable’s Government and Cybersecurity teams.
+Jen advises clients on complex matters at the intersection of technology, homeland security, cybersecurity, and global privacy laws.
+Her leadership roles as the deputy homeland security advisor at the White House and acting general counsel at the U.S. Department of Homeland Security (DHS) inform her work helping clients prevent and manage crises and address emerging security risks, data governance challenges, and national security considerations in a rapidly evolving global regulatory environment.

-Jen draws on this experience in supporting clients with breach response, regulatory compliance, litigation strategy, government oversight and investigations, and public policy engagement.
+Jen draws on this experience in supporting clients with managing security challenges, cybersecurity breach response, regulatory compliance, government oversight and investigations, and public policy engagement.
 She both advises clients on the development and implementation of safety and security protocols in response to emergent threats and supports clients in the wake of a security incident.
-Her counsel spans technical and legal dimensions across domestic and international matters, and includes advising on artificial intelligence regulation, controls on sensitive data, and surveillance laws.
+Her counsel spans technical and legal dimensions across domestic and international matters, and includes advising on data governance issues, surveillance laws, and artificial intelligence regulation.

 Experience